 CREATE DATABASE DB001;

 In master mode, the database management page is unavailable on the RDS console for now.
 APIs such as CreateDatabase cannot be used to manage databases.
-Instead, you must use SQL commands or DMS to create and manage databases.
+Instead, you must use SQL commands to create and manage databases.

 The following figure shows how to create and manage databases or accounts in classic and master modes: